Overview

-The XR Privacy Framework (or “XRPF”) is for App Developers to give their participants control of their data and privacy while collecting additional insights from their applications.
+The XR Privacy Framework (XRPF) is for App Developers to give their participants control of their data and privacy while collecting additional insights from their applications.
 It is also for Tool Developers that want to build a transparent privacy standard through the XR ecosystem.

-XRPF is not a privacy policy and is not legally binding - it is a framework to inform participants about data the app is recording.
-An App Developer and Tools Developer should have a privacy policy to specify how data is collected and used in greater detail available in their application and/or website, and disclose any applicable subprocessors.
+XRPF is not a privacy policy and is not legally binding.
+It is a specification for informed consent about the types of data an XR app records.
+App Developers and Tool Developers should maintain separate privacy policies that specify how data is collected and used, and disclose any applicable subprocessors.

-XRPF is an framework that defines consent between the App Developer and the participant about the types of data being recorded, falling into 5 categories:
+XRPF defines consent between the App Developer and the participant about data being recorded, organized into five categories: Hardware Data, Spatial Data, Location Data, Social Data, and Biometric Data.

-- The App Developer is free to use the data as they see fit (for research, training, app optimization, app monetization, etc).
+What can an App Developer do with data after it is recorded?
+The developer is free to use data as they see fit—for research, training, app optimization, monetization, and so on.
 These uses should be indicated in their privacy policy.

-As XRPF is a specification beyond the scope of a single piece of software, implementations will change as technology changes.
+As XRPF is a specification beyond the scope of a single piece of software, implementations will evolve as technology changes.
 This specification will be updated with the following goals:

 - Give participants a reasonable understanding about the data they make available